bartmichu/urbstat/README.md

 # URBSTAT

 The missing command-line tool for UrBackup Server.
-It provides you with information about clients status and activities on your server, helps to detect and diagnose problems.
+It provides you with information about data usage, clients status and activities, helps to detect and diagnose problems.

 Implemented features: